Training/Gap Years

 Football Ministry Internship

-Ambassadors Internships are one aspect of the training programme of AIS.
+Ambassadors in Sport Internships are one aspect of the training programme of AIS.
 Our desire is to position young people who love Jesus and love football in an environment where they can learn about and participate in football mission in the local community through the local church.
 AIS internships offer participants a great opportunity for cross-culture ministry and experience as each office delivers a similar curriculum but with a wide variety of practical experience.

 By joining Ambassadors in Sport through the internship, there are many mission opportunities such as